 Empathy differentiates good from excellent in many regards of life.
 For a business and product, empaths play a big part in its success.
 Together with inclusivity and compassion, it is a word creators should highlight in bold.
 Yet often, empathy is implemented only partially or left out completely.

 Accessibility is an important aspect of the work of a UX designer, business analyst, developer, and tester.
 However, it is hardly ever considered to be a part of a writer’s job.
 Consequently, the aimed inclusivity and easy usability of the product becomes a false promise.
-As the Lead Writer of the George app, it is my mission to make the app as accessible as possible by means of words.
+As the a copywriter for the George app, it is my mission to make the app as accessible as possible by means of words.

 Accessibility: one word, many exclusions

 Accessibility is the quality of being easy to use.
 We all are affected by the lack of it, regardless of our physical or mental restrictions.
 Sometimes, our exclusion is situational such as a poor internet connection or temporary like our cracked phone screen.
 Other times, exclusion is permanent such as a medical diagnosis.

 UX writers of an app, for example, create the mobile screen reader texts for the blind and visually impaired users.
 It is their (and my) job to make sure those texts are clear, direct and easily understandable — given that they are read out loud at a fast pace.
 While it goes without saying that it is a first step of tremendous importance, the goal of making a product accessible for the blind and visually impaired is where many companies (and writers) tend to stop.
 Without going beyond screen reader texts.
 Without ever packing the standard copy with empathy, thought, and compassion, too.